-The School of Education program has been prepared in cooperation with a prestigious teacher training institution – Columbia University Teachers College in New York.
+The School of Education program has been developed in cooperation with a prestigious teacher training institution – Columbia University Teachers College in New York.

 An integral part of teacher training are daily practical classes at schools.
 The students spend their time both in academic classes at the School of Education and at a selected school – they observe lessons, participate in conducting them or conduct them on their own.
 They also take part in the school staff meetings, and in parent-teacher conferences.
 Experimental knowledge gained at a given school is discussed during the students’ academic classes on an on-going basis.
 The School of Education is responsible for the quality of the teaching practice and it cooperates with a network of carefully selected schools in Warsaw and surrounding areas.

 The students have their individual tutors at the School of Education, and a mentor – a supporting teacher at the school where they do their internships.
 Academic classes are held for small groups.
 Great importance is paid to discussion and regular student progress self-evaluation.

-Classes at the School of Education are conducted by persons experienced in school work, active in education, looking at it from various perspectives – practicing teachers, academics, and other people with passion for education.
+Classes at the School of Education are conducted by persons experienced in school work, active in education, viewing it from various perspectives – practicing teachers, academics, and other people with a passion for education.
 The lecturers represent various universities – they were trained by top American and European specialists in teachers’ education.
-At the same time, the School of Education Staff has run workshops for teachers of schools where the internships are done, and the schools that hire the SE graduates; such workshops were attended by over 600 people.
+At the same time, the School of Education Staff has run workshops for teachers of schools where the internships are conducted, and the schools that hire the SE graduates.
+These workshops were attended by over 600 people.

 There is also an Alumni Office at the PAFF and UW School of Education which offers long-term support to graduates, including assistance in finding a job.
 Graduates can also cooperate on a current basis with lecturers of the School, improving their teaching skills and sharing experiences.